IVRPowers/blog/content/post/products/video-rtc-meeting-point.md

 ## Overview

-**Meeting Point** feature is additional [OAuth](https://oauth.net/) plugin to make easier user authentication for Internet services without retrieving passwords.
-It includes many tested methods for many social networks like Google, Linkedin or Twitter… but you can create your own OAuth interface too.
+**Meeting Point** feature is an additional [OAuth](https://oauth.net/) plugin to make easier user authentication for Internet services without retrieving passwords.
+It includes many tested methods for different social networks like Google, Linkedin or Twitter.
+However, you can create your own OAuth interface too.

 **Meeting Point** functionality allows to easily connect users to your real-time services without having to add third-party components.
 It’s specifically designed to work with our application framework and make easier large deployments.

 ## Use Cases

-* Enable simple authentication thru OAuth
+* Enable simple authentication through OAuth
 * Enable multi-user management
 * Power remote users
 * Power interactive consultations